-For a lighter dressing option, try a No-Mayo Creamy Potato Salad Dressing made with yogurt!
+For a lighter dressing option, try a No-Mayo Creamy Potato Salad Dressing made with yogurt, or this No-Mayo Red Potato Salad with Charred Corn and Bacon!

 This recipe is from the mother of a good friend, and thus I originally named this recipe in her honour, calling it Mrs Brodie’s Potato Salad.

 The thing that makes this potato salad so special is pouring French Salad Dressing over the hot boiled potatoes.
 By doing this while the potatoes are hot, they absorb the French Salad Dressing flavour rather than just coating them.